DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxVectorMap/1 Configuration/background/background.md

 ---
 ---
 ##### shortDescription
-Specifies the options for the map background.
+Specifies the properties for the map background.

 ---
 The map background is a space on a map that does not contain areas.
 Within the **background** configuration object you can specify colors for the map background and its border.